Thai Girlfriend, Real Job, Fake University Student

 - seemingly real reasons why she needed money, but tricky

 - difficulty in getting traced

 The case started as a missing person case, not discreet at all.
-It initially appeared that Noy may have had an accident, based on the limited amount of information William initially gave us (he was very cautious and private).
+It initially appeared that Noy might possibly have had an accident, based on the limited amount of information William initially gave us (he was very cautious and private).
 However, the case was challenging in that William's information on Noy was short on specific location information.
 The more we asked, we got just more drama back, no useful details.
 William made clear that she was not a bar girl but was a respectable lady, and seemed embarrassed to be using a private investigator.

 Here was what the facts boiled down to:

 - no home address, no home landline phone, just a mobile phone number (which had no billing address, just a recharge card)